R&D Organization and Investment

 At TSMC, we have built a process to extract value from our intellectual property by aligning our intellectual property strategy with our R&D, business objectives, marketing, and corporate development strategies.
 Intellectual property rights protect our freedom to operate, enhance our competitive position, and give us leverage to participate in many profit-generating activities.

 We have worked continuously to improve the quality of our intellectual property portfolio and to reduce the costs of maintaining it.
 We plan to continue investing in our intellectual property portfolio and intellectual property management system to ensure that we protect our technology leadership and receive maximum business value from our intellectual property rights.

 TSMC University Shuttle Program

-The TSMC University Shuttle Program was established to provide professors at leading research universities worldwide with access to the advanced silicon process technologies needed to research and develop innovative circuit design concepts.
-This program links motivated professors and graduate students to enthusiastic managers at TSMC with the goals of promoting excellence in the development of advanced silicon design technologies and nurturing new generations of engineering talent in the semiconductor field.
+The TSMC University Shuttle Program serves as an effective bridge to link motivated professors and graduate students in leading research universities worldwide with enthusiastic directors and managers at TSMC to contribute to newer level of excellence in advancing technologies and in nurturing new generations of talent in the semiconductor field.

-With a highly competent and dedicated R&D team and its unwavering commitment to innovation, TSMC is confident in its ability to deliver the best and most cost-effective SoC technologies to its customers and to drive future business growth and profitability for years to come.
+With a highly competent and dedicated R&D team and its unwavering commitment to innovation, TSMC is confident of its ability to deliver the best and most cost-effective SoC technologies for its customers, thereby supporting the Company’s business growth and profitability.